If you are migrating or just arrived in Australia please read carefully

 The Australian banking sector is very highly regulated and as a result lender’s policy and the level of documentation required can appear daunting to new immigrants.
 Added to this the concentration of ownership and market share with the four major banks can at times result in a lack of responsive service levels.

 One of the most significant differences between Australia and other countries is that Australian lenders cannot lend only on the strength of the asset being offered as security.
 The lender can no longer simply sell you up to recover their money.

 By law you must be able to demonstrate that you can service the debt otherwise a lender making a loan available to you could be deemed to be in breach of the Act and the mortgage contract could be torn up by the courts.
 Furthermore under the same Act a mortgage broker arranging such a loan could face two years in prison!
 These laws apply equally to Australian residents as they do to new immigrants so if we appear to be a little pedantic and conservative please try understand where we are coming from.

 What does this mean for you?
 Here are some of the major points;

-- There are no short cuts – the local bank manager does not have the discretion to waive policy.
-In Australia responsible lending is law!
-As a result the process can be drawn out and with many parties eg: agents, valuers, lawyers, existing tenants all potentially involved there is opportunity for delay.
+- There are no short cuts – bank staff do not have the discretion to waive policy ( NAB just sacked 20 staff for trying ).
+In Australia responsible lending is law and as a result the process can be drawn out and with many parties involved so there is opportunity for delay.
 Be prepared for this and try not to compound it by unnecessary delay on your part.

 - You must have permanent employment and preferably with at least two years stable employment history in the same field.